 For loan servicing, the difference is under transfer and assumptions regarding documentation of request and additional loan funds.

-These requirements would remain unchanged under the final rule.
+Under the final rule, these requirements remain the same.

-Review, scoring, and selection of applications
+Scoring applications

-Under the REAP interim rule, guaranteed loan applications are scored just like RES/EEI grants, (except for the criteria specified in § 4280.117(c)(5)) and in paragraphs (1) and (2) below.
+Under the baseline program, guaranteed loan applications are scored just like RES/EEI grants, (except for the criteria specified in § 4280.117(c)(5)) and in paragraphs (1) and (2) below.
 Points are awarded for either paragraph (1) or (2), but not both.

-(1) If the interest rate on the loan is to be below the prime rate (as published in The Wall Street Journal) plus 1.5 percent, 5 points will be awarded.
+(1) If the interest rate on the loan will be below the prime rate (as published in The Wall Street Journal) plus 1.5 percent, 5 points will be awarded.

-(2) If the interest rate on the loan is to be below the prime rate (as published in The Wall Street Journal) plus 1 percent, 10 points will be awarded.
+(2) If the interest rate on the loan will be below the prime rate (as published in The Wall Street Journal) plus 1 percent, 10 points will be awarded.

-Under the final rule, the Agency is establishing new procedures for competing guaranteed loan applications to replace the current process.
-Major features of the new procedures are:

-Establishing monthly National competitions for guaranteed loan-only applications;

-Establishing a minimum score to determine whether an application is competed monthly (only those applications that score at or above the minimum score) or only in the year end competition in September of the fiscal year;

-Providing procedures for making award offers when there are insufficient funds available; and

-Limiting the number of competitions each application can participate for funding – one year for applications that score at or above the minimum score and one National competition for applications that score below the minimum score.
+Under the final rule, guaranteed loan applications will be scored using the same criteria as for RES and EEI grant applications (except using the loan amount requested rather than the grant amount requested for one of the scoring criteria) and this results in changes to scoring as described earlier in this document.
+In addition, the final rule removes the two interest rate scoring criteria found in the baseline program.

 Awarding Loan Guarantees

-Under the REAP interim rule, the same process used for awarding B&I guaranteed loans is used for REAP guaranteed loan applications.
-These requirements would remain unchanged under thefinal rule.
+Under the baseline program, the same process used for awarding B&I guaranteed loans is used for REAP guaranteed loan applications.

+Under the final rule, the Agency is establishing a process specific to REAP guaranteed loans.
+Major features of this process are:

+Establishing monthly national competitions for guaranteed loan-only applications;

+Establishing a minimum score to determine how often a guaranteed-loan application will be competed.
+The final rule sets the minimum score at 50 points, but allows the Agency to adjust it through a notice in the Federal Register.
+Applications that score at or above the minimum score are eligible to compete in the monthly competitions and, if remain unfunded, are also eligible to compete in the national competition at the end of the year.
+Applications that score below the minimum score are not eligible for the monthly competitions, but are eligible to compete only in the national competition at the end of the year.

+Providing procedures for making award offers when there are insufficient funds available to cover the full amount being requested.

 Borrower reporting after construction

-Under the REAP interim rule, the same project performance reports identified for RES/EEI grantees apply to RES/EEI guaranteed loan borrowers.
-These requirements would remain unchanged under the final rule.
+Under the baseline program, the same project performance reports identified for RES/EEI grantees apply to RES/EEI guaranteed loan borrowers.

+Under the final rule, these requirements remain the same.

 RES/EEI Combined Funding Requests

-Under the REAP interim rule, as provided under the 7 CFR part 4280, subpart B, applicants may submit a combined (grant and guaranteed loan) funding request.
-Combined funding requests require the applicant to comply with all of the grant provisions of REAP and all of the REAP guaranteed loan provisions.
+Under the baseline program, applicants may submit a combined (grant and guaranteed loan) funding request.
+Combined funding requests require the applicant to comply with all of the grant and the guaranteed loan provisions.
 These combined funding requests cannot exceed 75 percent of total eligible project costs.
+Applicants whose combination applications are approved for funding must utilize both the loan guarantee and the grant.
+The Agency reserves the right to reduce the total loan guarantee and grant award as appropriate.

-Under the final rule, these requirements would remain unchanged with one exception – removing reference to the guaranteed loan procedures for evaluating applications.
-This change was necessitated by the new procedures for evaluating guaranteed loan only applications.
+Under the final rule, these requirements remain the same, with two exceptions.
+First, the 75 percent limitation is based on “eligible project costs” rather than on “total eligible project costs.”
+Second, evaluating and selecting combined funding request applications will be based only on the grant portion of the application.
+This change was necessitated by the new procedures for evaluating and selecting guaranteed loan only applications.

 Energy Audit and Renewable Energy Development Assistance (EA/REDA) Grants